hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

 - `ver` defines the version of the format.
 It defines what fields and metadata are there, how `id` is generated, what hash function is used there, etc.
 - Author's and Endorser's DIDs are also passed as a common metadata fields for any Request.

+### Rich Schema objects as DID DOCs

+We may support storing of Rich Schema objects as DID DOCsn once DID DOC is supported in Indy and DID DOC format is finalized by W3C.
+There are at least two options how it can be done:
+-  Resolving of a Rich Schema by a DID will transform Rich Schema as it's stored on the ledger to a DID DOC compatible form.
+    - As this transformation doesn't live on the State, querying from a single node only will not work due to lack of state proofs, and such requests would always fall to consensus (F+1 equal replies)

+- Add additional entry in state for every Rich Schema object with a value compatible to DID DOC specification.
+The value from the state will be in replies to resolving of a Rich Schema by a DID (as a generic DID resolving approach).

+   - Querying from a single node only will be possible due to a presence of state proofs (and BLS signatures).
+   - A migration script or some other way to transform all existing Rich Schema objects to DID DOCs will be required.

+Option 2 is proposed here.

 ### Querying Rich Schema objects from the Ledger
-- Any Rich Schema object can be get from the Ledger by its DID
+- Any Rich Schema object can be get from the Ledger by its ID (DID).
-- It should be possible to get Rich Schema objects by metadata as well: `(name, version, transaction type)`.
+- It should be possible to get Rich Schema objects by metadata as well: `(rsName, rsVersion, rsType)`.
 - Currently it's supposed that every Rich Schema object is queried individually, so it's up to clients and applications to get, query and cache all dependent Rich Schema objects.
+- We may support resolving a Rich Schema object by the DID as a DID DOC object in a standard way once DID DOC is supported in Indy.

 The following information is returned from the Ledger in a reply for any get request of a Rich Schema object:
 ```
 'id': <Rich Schema object's ID>              # DID string
 'content': <Rich Schema object as JSON-LD>   # JSON-serialized string
 'metadata': {
-    'name': <name>                           # string
+    'rsName': <rich schema object name>        # string
-    'version': <version>                     # string
+    'rsVersion': <rich schema object version>  # string
+    'rsType': <rich schema object type>        # integer
 }
 'ver': <format version>                      # integer
 'from': <author DID>,                        # DID string